 Like most lizards, crested geckos shed their skin regularly.
 The shedding process is a natural part of reptile’s life cycle and is required for them to continue growing properly.

-So, how often do crested geckos shed?
-Adult crested geckos shed about once a month, while younger crested geckos shed about once every two weeks.
+Baby crested geckos shed most often, about once per week.
+Once they become juveniles, they shed every 2 weeks.
+Adults shed the least often, every 2-4 weeks.
 You may not see them shed, however, because they usually shed at night and are done within 15-20 minutes.

 To learn more about the shedding process of the crested gecko, read on.